junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

 _Often comes in:_  vials of 1,200,000 or 2,400,000 U

-_Dosage of_ benzathine benzylpenicillin—for mild to moderately severe infections:
+_Dosage of_ benzathine benzylpenicillin for mild to moderately severe infections:

 Give 1 injection every 4 days.